psb/bucklescript.github.io/docs/new-project.md

 title: New Project
 ---

-Once you've installed BuckleScript from the previous section, you can generate a lightweight project template:
+Once you have installed BuckleScript (as described in the [previous section](https://bucklescript.github.io/docs/en/installation)), you can generate a lightweight project template:

 ```sh
 bsb -init my-new-project